Neal-Bhattacharya/marc-terminal/README.md

 # marc-terminal
 The next MARC trains, on your terminal.

-Launching the main application loads the upcoming trains today:
+Running it without any arguments will print the upcoming trains today:
 ```
 ======================================
 🦀 TRAINS TO BALTIMORE PENN STATION 🦀